 This invariably takes a lot longer than most towns anticipate!
 The programme should always make adequate allowance for this important stage and the process of marshaling people in the correct order should start on time, if frayed tempers and a late arrival at the church are to be avoided.
 The Admiralty Sergeant has extensive experience and is more than happy to advise, in advance.
 However, the responsibility for marshaling the procession rests upon the host town and they should have an adequate number of properly briefed staff available to complete the process in a timely fashion.

-It is strongly recommended that each town sergeant and the Admiralty Sergeant are provided with an information pack, on arrival at the venue or, preferably, before the day, giving details of the order of procession etc. They can then marshal their own groups and ensure that they are in the correct place in the procession, thus relieving the host town of a significant and time-consuming task.
+It is recommended that each town sergeant and the Admiralty Sergeant are provided with an information pack, on arrival at the venue or, preferably, before the day, giving details of the order of procession etc. They can then marshal their own groups and ensure that they are in the correct place in the procession, thus relieving the host town of a significant and time-consuming task.
 An example of such an information pack (courtesy of New Romney Town Council) can be downloaded by clicking here.
 Alternatively, the host town sergeant (armed with a copy of the correct order of procession) should provide a clear, oral briefing and take personal responsibility for forming-up the procession, in the required order.
 This may be easier said than done if, as is often the case, the procession has to be formed-up outside the robing venue.

 Adequate space must be allowed for forming-up the whole procession. in the correct order, before it moves off.
 This will need to be coordinated with the assembly and arrival of the band and honour guard, if applicable.